Graphixa/WinForge/README.md

 ## Running the Script 💻

+The script will prompt for your options, refer to the [Paramater Options](https://github.com/Graphixa/WinForge/blob/main/README.md#parameter-options) for more information as to what these do.

-You can execute the script remotely by running the following in Powershell as administrator:
+**You can execute the script remotely by running the following in Powershell as administrator:**

 ```
 irm https://raw.githubusercontent.com/Graphixa/WinForge/main/winforge.ps1 | iex
 ```

-The script will prompt for your options, refer to the [Paramater Options](https://github.com/Graphixa/WinForge/blob/main/README.md#parameter-options) for more information as to what these do.

 ## Running the Script with Parameters ⚡